Senate (Netherlands): History

-The existence and functioning of the Senate have been criticised throughout history, manifested in reports of state commissions, government proposals and private bills calling for reform or abolition of the Senate.
+The existence and functioning of the Senate have been criticised throughout history, manifested in reports of state commissions, government proposals and private member's bills calling for reform or abolition of the Senate.
 Abolition of the Senate was attempted by social democrats and progressive liberals in 1903, and again after World War I, but these proposals could not count on sufficient support.

 However, reform came in 1922, five years after a constitutional amendment that introduced universal male suffrage and proportional representation to the House of Representatives.
 The constitutional amendment of 1922 brought proportional representation to the Senate as well.
 Rather than the seats being distributed among the provinces, the provinces were now organised into four groups of roughly equal population, each electing twelve or thirteen senators under party-list proportional representation.
 The term of senators was decreased to six years, with two of the four groups electing their senators every three years.
 The number of senators was increased from 50 to 75 in 1956, and the distribution of seats among groups of provinces was adapted to account for changes in population distribution.

 The Senate was subjected to another reform in 1983.
 The term of senators was further reduced to four years, equal to that of Representatives.
 The system of groups of provinces and staggered elections was abolished in favour of quadrennial elections for the entire Senate in one nationwide constituency.
+The state commission which had paved the way for the constitutional reform had also recommended direct elections for the Senate, but the House of Representatives adopted a motion rejecting this proposal.

 Several minor changes have since been adopted.
 In 2010, the possibility for party lists to enter into an electoral alliance was abolished, and the number of preference votes needed for a candidate to be elected was increased from 50% to 100% of the quota.
 The establishment of the three electoral colleges for the Caribbean Netherlands was made possible by the constitutional amendment of 2017.
-The members of the Caribbean electoral colleges were elected for the first time on March 20, 2019.
+The members of the Caribbean electoral colleges were elected for the first time on 20 March 2019.
 Citizens of Bonaire, Sint Eustatius and Saba with Dutch nationality are entitled to vote.
 The establishment of a non-resident electoral college was made possible by the 2022 constitutional amendment.